JAMstack-Oslo/org-website/meetings/meeting-planning-05-02-2019.md

 ## Feedback from last time

-So we have not really received feedback yet.
+So we have not really received event specific feedback yet.
 Maybe it's still to early?

 Should we try to be on more channels than just Twitter and Discord?
 Is it worth creating Facebook and Instagram accounts for the user group?
 [What do you